davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 is not beyond dispute.

 There's a further issue.
 Any piece of software can be made to seem as if it does only one thing if described from a high enough level.
-Since Martin focuses on classes -- let's look at a class:
+This is the "granularity" objection all over again.
+Let's look at a class:

 {% highlight ruby %}
 class PaymentProcessor